-Our environmental, social and governance ("ESG") initiatives are directly tied to supporting our business objective of using our real estate to create long-term value for all of our constituencies, including our shareholders.
+Our sustainability initiatives are directly tied to supporting our business objective of using our real estate to create long-term value for all of our constituencies, including our shareholders.
 We have focused our efforts around the five areas that we believe are most impactful to supporting our business objectives.